awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

          |          |       |        |            |                         | ORDER BY xact_start;                                                                                  +
 ```

-If you are using an Amazon RDS for PostgreSQL version less than 9\.6, use the following query\.
+If you are using an RDS for PostgreSQL version less than 9\.6, use the following query\.

 ```
 SELECT datname, usename, pid, waiting, current_timestamp - xact_start AS xact_runtime, query